-A Starbucks Cold Venti has a volume of 24fl oz (709mL), or three cups.
-It’s the largest Frappuccino size available, as well as the largest size for most cold drinks.
+A Starbucks Cold Venti has a volume of 24fl oz (709mL) or three cups.
+It’s the largest Frappuccino size available and the largest for most cold drinks.
 It is a large size for cold drinks.

 This is the size you’d get if you ordered any of the cold drinks in a large size, and it’s the largest size in most Starbucks cafes; some, though, have the famous Trenta size, which we’ll discuss next.

 After learning how much sugar is in some of the Frappuccinos, I’ve decided never to order one as a Venti again.

 - Shots of espresso: Cold – 3 (excluding flat whites, Americanos, and shaken espressos)

 What is a Trenta Cold (31 fl. oz.)

 A Starbucks Trenta is the company’s largest coffee size, measuring 31fl oz (916mL), or slightly under three cups.
 It is not widely distributed, although it is quite popular in the United States.

 The Trenta is considered a size from the Secret menu because it isn’t accessible everywhere and isn’t normally mentioned on the boards, so you’ll have to ask if it’s available.

 Only Teavana Shaken Iced Tea, Teavana Shaken Iced Tea Lemonade, Iced Coffee, Cold Brew, and Starbucks Refreshers are eligible for this large cup.

 But, because it’s so ridiculously large, I recommend trying one to enjoy its colossal splendor.